imshawan/PyDictAPI/README.md

 ```
 {
     'word': 'apple',
     'meanings': [
+            {
-           {'partOfSpeech': 'noun',
+                'partOfSpeech': 'noun',
                 'definations': [
                         {
                             'definition': 'the usually round, red or yellow, edible fruit of a small tree, Malus sylvestris, of the rose family.',
                             'example': ''
                         }
                     ]
             },
+            {
-               {'partOfSpeech': 'noun',
+                'partOfSpeech': 'noun',
                 'definations': [
                     {
                         'definition': 'a rosaceous tree, Malus sieversii, native to Central Asia but widely cultivated in temperate regions in many varieties, having pink or white fragrant flowers and firm rounded edible fruits',